linode/docs/docs/websites/cms/drush-drupal.md

        curl -sS https://getcomposer.org/installer | php

-3. Move the composer.phar file to `/usr/local/bin/` so that it can be accessed from any directory:
+3. Move the composer.phar file to `/usr/local/bin/`, so that it can be accessed from any directory:

        mv composer.phar /usr/local/bin/composer

 ##Install Drush for All Users on the Server

-Composer is designed to install PHP dependancies on a per-project basis, but the steps below will install a "global drush for all projects".
+Composer is designed to install PHP dependencies on a per project basis, but the steps below will install a global Drush for all projects.

 1. Create a symbolic link between Composer's local bin directory, `/usr/local/bin/composer`, and the system's bin directory, `/usr/bin/`: